moonbeam-nyc/snorlax/README.md

       - name: your-app-ingress

         # (optional, defaults to all deployments) specify which deployments
-        # must be up to wake this ingress
+        # must be ready to wake this ingress
         requires:
           deployments:
           - name: your-app-frontend